Our sensors capture images at multiple wavelengths ranging from visible the light spectrum to the far infrared light.

-Depending on the kind of imagery package you request we can capture up to six different wavelengths of the light spectrum at once.
+Depending on the kind of imagery package you request we can capture up to six different ranges of wavelengths of the light spectrum at once.

 Then our systems weave together hundreds of images and the individual frames make a seamless mosaic of your field.

 That enables us to provide best-in-class resolution of 0.2 – 1 meter per pixel, depending on the crop and application.

 No drones over our fields.
 When Ceres Imaging first started, we experimented with drones and found that with today's regulations they can't cover the area that an aircraft could in the same amount of time.
 That's important to have high-quality, comparable images.
 Drones also don't have the payload capacity for our multi-sensor camera systems.

 For our aerial spectral imagery, we've developed techniques to get rid of background interference.
 This means soil and shadows don't mess with our high-quality agricultural imaging.

 Once we process and deliver your imagery, our staff will help you by pinpointing issues that are detected.
 We have a team of imagery specialists and agronomists who identify issues revealed by the agricultural imaging: they'll mark locations of interest, and provide an explanation.